Quantum-based solution of time-dependent complex Riccati equations: Abstract

 \section{Abstract}

-We use BCH-like relations to solve the time evolution operator of quantum systems described by time-dependent (TD) hamiltonians given in terms of the generators of the $\mathfrak{su}(1,1)$, $\mathfrak{su}(2)$ and $\mathfrak{so}(2,1)$ Lie algebras and establish the necessary and sufficient conditions for its unitarity in the factorized representation.
-Then, we use this solution to solve a TD complex Riccati equation (CRE) which is derived from the Schr\"odinger equation using the Wei-Norman theory.
-This solution is given as continued generalized fractions, being optimal for numerical implementations, and covers the wide branch of the CRE that heritage the symmetries corresponding to the aforementioned Lie algebras.
-Moreover, our formalism allows to straightforwardly obtain effective quantum hamiltonians for systems described by this CRE, as we show for the Bloch-Riccati equation (BRE) whose hamiltonian can be realized with a TD-qubit, for instance.
-Finally, as an application but also as a consistency test, we compare our solution with the analytical one for the BRE with the Rabi frequency driven by a complex hyperbolic secant pulse that generates spin inversion, showing an excellent agreement.
+Using the Wei-Norman theory we obtain a time-dependent complex Riccati equation (TDCRE) as the solution of the time evolution operator (TEO) of quantum systems described by time-dependent (TD) Hamiltonians that are linear combinations of the generators of the $\mathfrak{su}(1,1)$, $\mathfrak{su}(2)$ and $\mathfrak{so}(2,1)$ Lie algebras.
+Using a recently developed solution for the time evolution of these quantum systems we solve the TDCRE recursively as generalized continued fractions, which are optimal for numerical implementations, and establish the necessary and sufficient conditions for the unitarity of the TEO in the factorized representation.
+The inherited symmetries of quantum systems can be recognized by a simple inspection of the TDCRE, allowing effective quantum Hamiltonians to be associated with it, as we show for the Bloch-Riccati equation whose Hamiltonian corresponds to that of a generic TD system of the Lie algebra $\mathfrak{su}(2)$.
+As an application, but also as a consistency test, we compare our solution with the analytic one for the Bloch-Riccati equation considering the Rabi frequency driven by a complex hyperbolic secant pulse generating spin inversion, showing an excellent agreement.